-A tax provision of \$127.8 million, at an effective rate of 22.7%, was recorded for fiscal 2022 as compared to \$131.0 million at an effective rate of 21.1%, in fiscal 2021.
+A tax provision of \$118.5 million, at an effective rate of 22.8%, was recorded for fiscal 2023 as compared to \$127.8 million at an effective rate of 22.7%, in fiscal 2022.
+The fiscal 2023 tax provision includes a \$7.0 million tax benefit for the finalization of the 2022 tax returns.
 The fiscal 2022 tax provision includes a deferred tax benefit of approximately \$13 million associated with legal entity restructuring the company undertook to integrate and simplify the company's business operations.
-The fiscal 2022 tax provision also reflects higher non-deductible stock compensation expense, where the prior year included favorable tax adjustments for deferred tax rate changes, tax refunds and adjustments for the finalization of 2020 tax returns.
-The effective rates in 2022 and 2021 are higher than the federal tax rate of 21.0% primarily due to state taxes and foreign tax rate differentials.
+The effective rates in 2023 and 2022 were higher than the federal tax rate of 21.0% primarily due to state taxes and foreign tax rate differentials.